abbr/NodeSSPI/README.md

 ## Usages
 ### Overview
 Following code illustrates how to add NodeSSPI to the request processing pipeline.
-Although the code requires Express.js, NodeSSPI doesn't have to be run under the context of Express.js (in fact, it has virtually no npm module dependencies).
+Although the code requires Express.js, NodeSSPI doesn't have to be run under the context of Express.js.
+In fact, it has virtually no npm module dependencies.

 ```
 'use strict';